jettro/c3-angular-directive/README.md

 - 108: Added support for tooltip contents callback
 - 112: Fixed bug with numeric grid values
 - 125: Upgraded angular to 1.5 and c3 to 0.4.11

+Pull request by LucasBassetti to fix tooltip docs

 ### 1.2
 - In issue 104 @AesSedai proposed more properties for the legend inset directive.
 These are now added.